ismailuddin/markovclick/README.md

 <img src="markov_chain.png" width="400">

 In the graph produced, the nodes representing the individual pages are shown in green, and up to 3 edges from each node are rendered.
 The first edge is in a thick blue arrow, depicting the most likely transition from this page / state to the next page / state.
 The second edge depicted by a thinner blue arrow, depicts the second most likely transition from this state.
-Finally, a third edge is shown that depicts the transition from this page / state back to itself.
-This edge is only show, if the the top most likely transitions are not already to itself.
+Finally, a third edge is shown that depicts the transition from this page / state back to itself (light grey).
+This edge is only shown if the the two most likely transitions are not already to itself.
 For all transitions, the probability is shown next to the edge (arrow).